greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/how-to-respond-to-feedback_1_1.md

 title: Satisfaction (SSAT) review and responding (for Managers)
 category: Handling tickets
 subcategory: Writing responses and handling feedback
 description: Discusses the Support Team's Support Satisfaction review process, and actions which Managers take to respond to customer feedback
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/how-to-respond-to-feedback_1_1/
+linkTitle: Satisfaction (SSAT) review and responding (for Managers)
+type: docs
 ---

 To understand the factors contributing to [Support Satisfaction](/handbook/support/performance-indicators/#support-satisfaction-ssat),